 "Little harlot, her birthday yes.
 Just turned seventeen and she comes home drunk like some dirty little tramp.
 She's a bad influence on you.
 We should have left her in that home where she belongs.
 Get her upstairs out of my sight before I break her bloody neck."
 She turned to look back at Jane.
 "Your mother must have known what you'd turn out like.
 It's no wonder she dumped you in that shop like a piece of rubbish."
-She stormed off to the kitchen to make herself a cocoa and Gwen took hold of Jane's arm and helped her up to her bedroom.
+She stormed off to the kitchen to make herself a cup of cocoa and Gwen took hold of Jane's arm and helped her up to her bedroom.

 "She hates me, Gwen, she really hates me and I don't know why."